mongodb/mongo-go-driver/README.md

 ### Testing Auth and TLS

 To test authentication and TLS, first set up a MongoDB cluster with auth and TLS configured.
 Testing authentication requires a user with the `root` role on the `admin` database.
-Here is an example command that would run a mongod with TLS correctly configured for tests, either set or replace PATH_TO_SERVER_KEY_FILE and PATH_TO_CA_FILE with paths to their respective files:
+Here is an example command that would run a mongod with TLS correctly configured for tests.
+Either set or replace PATH_TO_SERVER_KEY_FILE and PATH_TO_CA_FILE with paths to their respective files:

 ```
 mongod \